Racass/Logger/README.md

 # Logger
 A simple class in C# to write a log

-This class is capable of 2 init functions.

 # Using

-This logger will prints "LOG OF DAY: DD/MM/YYYY" in the first line when it creates the log.
+This logger will prints "LOG OF DAY: DD/MM/YYYY" in the first line when it creates the file.
-After that will jump one line and start logging.
+After that will jump one line and start.
-The line will follow the pattern: "HH:Min:Sec: "MESSAGE" It's capable of write in different directorys than the pattern "ACTUAL_EXE_DIRECTORY\configs\Log" and in differents files from the patter "DD\MM\YYYY.TXT".
+The line will follow the pattern: "HH:Min:Sec: "MESSAGE" It's capable of write in different directorys than the pattern "CURRENT_DIRECTORY\configs\Log" and in differents files from the patter "YYYY\MM\DD.TXT".

 # Instructions

-In the caller, you CAN send a name of file and a new directory to the program.
+In the constructor, you can send a name of file and a new directory to the program. for both new Direc and Name: Logger log = new Logger(DIRECTORY, NAME_OF_FILE);
+for new Direc: Logger log = new Logger(Directory, "");
-Logger log = new Logger(DIRECTORY, NAME_OF_FILE);
+for just File name: Logger log = new Logger(Name_Of_File);

-If you don't want to, just call the Logger withouth parameters.
+for standard just call a new instance withouth parameters

+# Callers:
+Write(string MESSAGE, bool [changeLine = false])
+This caller will write in the log.
+It's required to have a Msg but changeLine is for standard false.
+If you want to put a line BEFORE the Msg, just send the load.

+ChangeLine()
-Call Logger.init() to write in the log.
+This caller will just jump one line in the log.
-INIT() has 1 load.

-load 1:

-        Enter the MSG
-                Enter the MSG that you want write.

-Call Logger.InitChangeLine() to write in the log, jumping one line BEFORE the msg.
-InitChangeLine() has 2 overloads.
-1 is equal to Init.

-  Overload 0:

-        Enter nothing.
-It just jump a clean line withouth a message.
+# Important

+If you don't call KillMe() in the end of program/when you stop logging, the logger will not save the file and you will lost any new changes to the log.